Preeti86/WP-Data-Retriever/README.md

 # WP-Data-Retriever
-WordPress plugin to retrieve data from Open Source data portal platform CKAN.
+WordPress plugin to retrieve data from Open Source data portal platform.

 Description

 User can edit the custom meta box for posts that allowd the user to add related data.

-In order to use the information, this plugin uses shortcode[ckan_articles num_articles=2 display_images = 'off'].
+In order to use the information, this plugin uses shortcode[ckan_articles num_articles=2 display_images = 'off']

-The shortcode has parameters like category, organisation, format -Widgets - basically expose the functionality of the shortcode for easy integration on WordPress site layout -user can find out the plugin settings under the main settings menu, User need to get thier API key and the endpoint from thier ckan site.
+The shortcode has parameters like category, organisation & format

+Widgets - basically expose the functionality of the shortcode for easy integration on WordPress site layout

+User can find out the plugin settings under the main settings menu, User need to get thier API key and the endpoint from thier ckan site.

 Installation